-Later, join an optional excursion on a traditional Mississippi riverboat and head out along the famous river.
-With a live Dixie jazz band and loads of Creole cooking, you’ll soon get into life in the “Big Easy”.
-Then turn the energy levels up with a visit to Bourbon street.
+Later, turn the energy levels up with a visit to Bourbon street.
 Humming night and day, it is all about music and bars.
 So make sure you live the New Orleans’ motto “Laissez les bon temps rouler” - let the good times roll!

 - See the French Quarter, Jackson Square & the French Market

 A free day means time to absorb the atmosphere and lose yourself in the energy and diversity of New Orleans.
-Hop on a historic street car and head to the southern end of the Garden District, where you can soak up the rundown elegance and old-world charm of the quarter’s Victorian mansions.
+You could hop on a historic street car and head to the southern end of the Garden District, where you can soak up the rundown elegance and old-world charm of the quarter’s Victorian mansions.